elabftw/elabftw/doc/postinstall.rst

 2. Go to the sysadmin or admin page of elabftw (sysadmin if you want to use one account for all the teams, or admin panel if you want to set it up just for your team)
 3. The URL is : https://ws.universign.eu/tsa
 4. The chain of certificate is : vendor/universign-tsa-root.pem (eLabFTW already provides the universign certificate in the right format for ease of use)

+.. warning:: As of |today| this chain of certificate will NOT work.
+I tried contacting Universign but got no answers!

 5. Login and passwords are the ones you provided on step 1.

 Remember: no data is sent to the TSA, only the hash of the data is sent, so no information can leak!